geekosaur/cheibriados/README.md

 # Installation

-You will need to install from CPAN:
+You will need to install from CPAN at least the following packages:

  * Bot::BasicBot
  * File::pushd
- * XML::RAI
+ * XML::RAI, XML::RPC, and XML::SAX
  * Module::Pluggable
+ * MooseX::NonMoose
  * POE::Component::SSLify (if you want to connect with SSL)

 # Configuration